A college freshman has advantages over a senior

 What Don Rutledge Taught Me

-Don wanted to tell stories with his camera, but because he was so good everywhere he worked, they wanted him to manage communications departments.
+Don wanted to tell stories with his camera, but they wanted him to manage communications departments because he was so good everywhere he worked.
 Don knew he was not gifted to lead but had a talent for visual storytelling.

-People around him were mad at him for not stopping doing what he was good at and leading the division.
+People around him were mad at him for not stopping to do what he was good at and for leading the division.

-I was learning from Don that if I were a ditch digger and good at it, there is no reason I couldn’t make a career out of it.
+I learned from Don that if I were a good ditch digger, there was no reason I couldn’t make a career out of it.

 Finally, a book about how to be your best